winitzki/scall/tutorial/programming_dhall.md

 #### List-like monads

 The `List` and `NEL` (non-empty list) are monads representing a sequence of data items.
-We have already seen how to use Church encoding for implementing  these type constructors.
+We have already seen how to use the Church encoding for implementing  these type constructors.
 In a similar way, we implement transformers for these monads.

 The recursive definitions of the transformers `TList` and `TNEL` can be written as: